brianlechthaler/llama-docker-demo/README.md

 1. Clone this repository: `git clone https://github.com/brianlechthaler/llama-docker-demo.git`
 2. Change directory to cloned repository: `cd llama-docker-demo`
 3. Build Docker Image: `docker build -t llama-docker-demo .`
-4. Run docker image: `sudo docker run --gpus=all --cap-add SYS_RESOURCE -e USE_MLOCK=0 -e MODEL=/var/model/ggml-model-f16.gguf -v /path/to/folder/with/your/gguf/model/:/var/model -ti llama-docker-demo "what is a hello world?"`
+4. Run docker image: `docker run --gpus=all --cap-add SYS_RESOURCE -e USE_MLOCK=0 -e MODEL=/var/model/ggml-model-f16.gguf -v /home/$USER/llama/llama-2-70b-chat:/var/model -ti llama-docker-demo "what is a hello world?"`
-   * You must replace `/path/to/folder/with/your/gguf/model/` with the path to your `gguf` model in order for this to work.
+   * Make sure to replace `/home/$USER/llama/llama-2-70b-chat` with the path to folder containing your `gguf` model if it’s located somewhere else.
    * You can replace `"what is a hello world?"` with whatever prompt you want.